 - And many other fall injuries

 While many people who fall will emerge with fairly minor injuries, it’s entirely possible for a slip and fall to also cause something as serious as a traumatic brain injury.
-Traumatic brain injuries can be mild, moderate, or severe; on the severe end of the spectrum, a traumatic brain injury can cause drastic shifts in the injured party’s cognitive function, motor function, and emotional state.
+Traumatic brain injuries can be mild, moderate, or severe; victims of severe head trauma should understand the full extent of potential damages for a traumatic brain injury, including cognitive impairment, loss of motor function, and significant emotional changes.

 If you have sustained severe injuries from a slip and fall accident, it’s in your best interest to reach out to one of our Allentown personal injury attorneys as soon as possible.
 Our Munley Law Allentown slip and fall lawyers are ready and waiting to take your call.